Campus Weather Advisory: All day and evening classes/activities cancelled for Monday, Feb. 8. Click here for details.

 This loan program is administered directly by the Office of Student Financial Aid.
 Eligibility is based on financial need as determined from the FAFSA.
 The annual loan limit for graduate students is $6,000, and the cumulative limit for combined undergraduate and graduate borrowing is $40,000.
 Actual award amounts depend on federal funding levels, and priority is given to those applicants with the greatest need.
 Repayment at 5 percent interest begins nine months after the borrower drops below half time enrollment (4.5 graduate credits per semester).
 Students may be allowed up to 10 years to repay; however, a minimum monthly payment of $40 is required.

 Federal Direct Loans

-Recent federal legislation eliminated Subsidized Direct Loans for graduate students effective July 1, 2012.
+Federal legislation eliminated Subsidized Direct Loans for graduate students effective July 1, 2012.
 Unsubsidized Direct Loans have an interest charge during the in-school and grace periods.
-As of July 1, 2014, the loans have a fixed interest rate of 6.21 percent.
-These loans also have a 1.073 percent origination fee.
+As of July 1, 2015, the loans have a fixed interest rate of 5.84 percent.
+These loans also have a 1.068 percent origination fee.
 The repayment period extends up to 10 years, but there is a minimum monthly payment of $50.